Welcome to the Farmstead!

 we are Rod and Michelle Johnson.

-We recently relocated from our small homestead in Juneau, Alaska to our 83-acre farmstead in Potlatch, Idaho.
+In May 2020 we relocated from our small homestead in Juneau, Alaska to our 83-acre farmstead in Potlatch, Idaho.
 This is a dream we have been working toward for 10 years and are happy for it to finally be here!

 For the past 15 years or so, we have grown produce in our small backyard homestead, working up to 500 pounds per year.
 We have raised chickens for eggs and meat.
 We have planted berry bushes, apple and cherry trees.
 We have raised crops that are harder to grow in this rainy area of Alaska - tomatoes, oats, corn, and even a small cantaloupe!

 In 2007, we began to sell our handmade soaps at local craft shows and markets under our business name Homesteaders Cache.
 We continue to make and sell our soaps under our new business name Johnson's Heritage Farmstead.